Samos International Airport

-There is only one terminal in the airport.
+There is one terminal building.
 There are five boarding gates, none of which have jet-bridges.
 Passenger facilities are split across two floors and include a duty-free shop and a small café.

 History

-The airport first operated in May 1976 and during the late 1990s/early 2000s, the terminal was renovated – the capacity of the airport was increased to deal with increasing passenger numbers and the terminal was renovated.
+The airport first operated in May 1976.
+In the late 1990s/early 2000s, the terminal was renovated: the capacity of the airport was increased to deal with increasing passenger numbers.

 In December 2015, the privatisation of Samos International Airport and 13 other regional airports of Greece was finalised with the signing of the agreement between the Fraport AG/Copelouzos Group joint venture and the state privatisation fund.
 "We signed the deal today," the head of Greece's privatisation agency HRADF, Stergios Pitsiorlas, told Reuters.
 According to the agreement, the joint venture will operate the 14 airports (including Samos International Airport) for 40 years as of 11 April 2017.

 Future investment

 On 22 March 2017, Fraport Greece presented its master plan for the 14 regional airports including the International Airport of Samos.

 The following summarizes the enhancement changes that will be started in October 2017 and will be implemented for Samos International Airport under Fraport Greece's investment plan until 2021: